ShreyaDadhich/AutoML/README.md

 # Tool
 AutoML--for data preprocessing

-Simplifies which model to train and how to evaluate them 1)Collect information
+Simplifies which model to train and how to evaluate them 1)Collect Information
-2)Merge Information
 3)Marketing Analysis